Greenwich is located in Fairfield County, Connecticut, approximately 38 minute by train from Grand Central Terminal in Manhattan.

 Greenwich, CT Housing and Real Estate

-If you’re in the market to buy real estate in Greenwich, CT or thinking about relocating to Greenwich, CT, you’ll find many residential options to choose from.
+If you’re in the market to buy real estate or thinking about relocating to Greenwich, CT, you’ll find many residential options to choose from.

 For a hotel stay, try the Old Greenwich Hyatt.